 Sarah smirked.
 "You've only been prancing around the dorm talking about nothing but the new David Bowie album for the past month.
 Unfortunately, you failed to mention the name."

-"Heathen is the name of the glorious album that's arriving on the shelves on this blessed day," Lenna informed her in an incredibly dramatic tone.
+"Outside is the name of the glorious album that's arriving on the shelves this wonderful day," Lenna informed her in an incredibly dramatic tone, sighing wistfully.

-Sarah laughed herself and Lenna cranked up the stereo.
+Lenna gave a dramatically sad smile.
+"Forever doomed to live vicariously through Iman, I'm afraid," she said before cranking up the stereo.
 Let's Dance blared jubilantly through the brand new speakers.
 Sarah loved Lenna's priorities.
 The car was practically falling apart and you had a hit or miss chance of the engine actually starting, but her friend was sure to have the best stereo system that her hard-earned and long-saved money could afford.
-In fact, if it were between eating and playing David Bowie on the best system out there, Sarah had a feeling that Lenna would choose the latter.
+In fact, if it were between eating and playing David Bowie on the best system out there, Sarah had a feeling that Lenna would starve.

-After twenty David-Bowie-filled minutes of driving, Lenna pulled into the mall car park and shut off the car.
+After twenty David-Bowie-filled minutes of driving, Lenna pulled into the mall parking lot and shut off the car.
 The next thing Sarah knew, Lenna was miraculously half way across the lot, darting towards the mall's main doors.
 Sarah had just barely unbuckled her seatbelt at this point.
-Lenna's speed would have astonished her if she hadn't witnessed it first hand countless times before.
+Lenna's speed would have astonished her if she hadn't witnessed it first-hand countless times before.

 Normally, she would have rushed to catch up, but she knew from experience that it was safer to hang back and watch from afar when Lenna's "mission" involved David Bowie.
 So Sarah moved at a normal pace, being sure to make certain the car was locked before meandering to the front of the mall and entering, making an immediate right upon walking through the double glass doors and stopping at the window of the music store where she proceeded to watch the mission unfold.